nawrockie/vadr-sarscov2-paper-supplementary-material/table2-files/00README-table2.txt

 # gb.sarscov2.full.r300.list
 #
 # The following four files listed below list the sets of all and full
-# length Norovirus and Dengue virus sequences:
+# length norovirus and dengue virus sequences:
 #
 # noro.all.list
 # noro.full.list
 # dengue.all.list
 # dengue.full.list
 #
-# The list of Norovirus and Dengue virus sequences were obtained using
+# The list of norovirus and dengue virus sequences were obtained using
 # Entrez queries on Jan 25, 2022:

 esearch -db nuccore -query "Norovirus NOT chimeric AND 50:10000[slen]  AND 1950/01/01:2022/1/25[Publication Date]" | efetch -format acc  > noro.all.list